dani-boo/tech-test-vodafone/README.md

 **Weekend Progress:**

 Did the layout and styling according to HTML and CSS best standards (learnt quite a lot in the process).
 Started reading up on React.
+The user stories were minute, and covered by the specs and tests (proof is in the test coverage).

 Encountered _this_ little Windows vs Mac issue during my first git commit:
 `fatal: CRLF would be replaced by LF in src/phones.json`